 As I mentioned before, there are many advantages of using an inversion table, not only for your back, a very common question is if do inversion tables work and the answer is a big YES.
 Back pain is the most commonly treated condition, but it doesn’t mean it hasn’t any other benefits.
 Here are a few of them.

 Do you know how does a hernia appear?
 Between every vertebra in your spine, there is a flexible disk that prevents them from rubbing together.
 They also act as shock absorbers.
-Everything that you do, expect for laying down, puts pressure on those disks, and that is how pain appears.
+Everything that you do, except for laying down, puts pressure on those disks, and that is how pain appears.
 If there is too much pressure, eventually one of those disks will rupture.
-Gravity has a lot to do with it, but an inversion table acts as a reverse-gravity.
+Gravity has a lot to do with it, but a good inversion table acts as a reverse-gravity.
 You don’t even have to incline the table too much; 25º – 30º is enough to feel the benefits of the therapy.
 The spaces between your vertebrae will open up, and the nerves will have room to calm down.
 And that is how pain is avoided.
 Using an inversion table will spare you from going under the knife and will save you from years of recovery time.

 There is more than one way an inversion table can reduce headaches.
 Firstly, it realigns your spine which can lead to a muscle spasms reduction in your neck and shoulders (that is where the pain starts).
 Secondly, it relaxes the muscles in your face, skull, and neck.
 Tension often leads to headaches, so if you get rid of the tension, you get rid of the pain as well.
-Thirdly, an inversion table can help you if you experience stress.
-I think you are more than familiar with stress-induces headaches.
+Thirdly, a perfect inversion table can help you if you experience stress.
+I think you are more than familiar with stress-induced headaches.

 Against common misconceptions, your heart needs a little help to rest sometimes.
 If you use an inversion table, your heart will not have to pump as much as when you sit or stand in the upright position.
 That way you can give it a break, which will ultimately result in a better circulation.